Octopath Traveler: Development and release

 Octopath Traveler was released worldwide on July 13, 2018.
 A special edition that includes the game's soundtrack, a replica of the game's in-game currency, a pop-up book, and a replica map of Orsterra was also released the same day.
 The game was released for Windows on June 7, 2019.
 A prequel for Android and iOS, titled Octopath Traveler: Conquerors of the Continent, was originally scheduled to be released in Japan in 2019, but was delayed to 2020.
 A Stadia version released on April 28, 2020.
 The game was released for Xbox One on March 25, 2021, and added to the Xbox Game Pass service on the same day.
+Versions for PlayStation 4 and PlayStation 5 were released on June 5, 2024.
 According to Takahashi, no downloadable content or other large post-release content updates are planned for the game.

+The game was delisted from the Nintendo eShop for roughly a month between March and April 2024.
+Upon its return, Square Enix was listed as the publisher of the game, taking over from Nintendo, the original publisher.

 Reception

-Octopath Traveler received "generally favorable" reception, according to review aggregator Metacritic.
+Octopath Traveler received "generally favorable" reception, according to review aggregator website Metacritic.
 Polygon's Jeremy Parish hailed the game as "the magical RPG the Nintendo Switch needed".
 GameSpot's Peter Brown praised the game for its "innovative battle system", character progression and presentation but found that the main drawbacks were the stories of the eight playable characters, which he described as "lackluster" and "repetitive".

 The depiction of female characters in Octopath Traveler was met with a mixed response from critics.
 While some commentators singled out Primrose's story arc as a highlight of the game, others felt that it was cliched or mishandled due to its reliance on sexist tropes.
-Edwin Evans-Thirlwell of Eurogamer found Primrose's gameplay mechanic of seducing people to help her in battle to be problematic due to Primrose's backstory of misogyny and sex trafficking.
-Jess Joho criticized the writers for exploiting the trauma experienced by its female characters like Primrose and Ophelia to give their thin characterization "some semblance of personality or depth".

 Sales

 Square Enix issued two apologies after many in Japan were unable to purchase a physical copy due to stock shortages the week, and the following week, of its release.
 The game sold 188,238 physical copies within its first two months on sale in Japan, and placed at number one on the all-format sales chart.
 By August 2018, the game had sold over a million copies worldwide.
 As of March 2019, the combined physical and digital sales of the game have exceeded 1.5 million copies worldwide.
 The PC version was among the best-selling new releases of the month on Steam.
 Square Enix wrote in March 2020 that combined retail and digital sales of Octopath Traveler had surpassed two million copies.
 As of February 2021, the combined physical and digital sales of the game have exceeded 2.5 million copies worldwide.
+By September 2022, it was announced that the game had sold more than 3 million copies worldwide.